loco/wp-loco/readme.txt

 * Buffering compiled JSON to support strings from multiple sources
 * Added loco_compile_single_json filter for specifying custom JSON
 * Added loco_extracted_template hook for adding custom strings
+* Sync now pulls JSON translations when purged from PO but present in POT
 * Bumped WordPress version to 5.6.1

 = 2.5.0 =